the-carlisle-group/Provanto/README.md

 The untested functions, or specfic untested lines, are displayed.

-The optional left argument to `Run` provides options to stop on a failing test, stop on a broken test, and to supress session output.
+The optional left argument to `Run` provides options to stop on failing and broken tests, and to supress session output.